Back

 Filip de Vos, oncologist and educator

-The conversation is about how a young doctor deals with his role and his part in events that harm a patient.
+The conversation was about how a young doctor deals with his role and his part in events that harm a patient.
 How do you make sure the patient has confidence (again) in what you do.
 What does the young doctor need to discuss mistakes or intense situations in a safe environment.
 How can the young doctor add value to communication with the patient and close relatives.
 How to create a safe learning environment in which the young doctor learns to reflect on his own actions.

 Fourth Adrienne Cullen lecture